 Limited Liability Company (LLC)

-A Limited Liability Company (LLC) is a versatile business formation that merges the liability-safeguarding attributes of a corporation with the tax advantages and ease of a partnership.
+A Limited Liability Company (LLC) is a versatile business formation that merges the liability-safeguarding attributes of a Corporation with the tax advantages and ease of a partnership.

-In Vermont, it’s necessary to submit Articles of Organization to the Vermont Secretary of State and establish an Operating Agreement outlining the company’s management and ownership framework.
+Submit the Articles of Organization to the Vermont Secretary of State and establish an Operating Agreement outlining the company’s management and ownership framework.

 Corporation

-A corporation is distinct from its shareholders and offers limited liability protection as a separate legal entity.
-In Vermont, there are two classifications of corporations available.
+A Corporation is distinct from its shareholders and offers limited liability protection as a separate legal entity.
+In Vermont, there are two classifications of Corporations available.

 To register a business in Vermont, it’s necessary to submit Articles of Incorporation to the Secretary of State.
-The type of corporation you choose will depend on whether it’s a “For-Profit Corporation” or a “Nonprofit Corporation.”
-Additional steps are involved with corporations, such as establishing bylaws, issuing stocks, and holding regular board and shareholder meetings.
+The type of Corporation you choose will depend on whether it’s a “For-Profit Corporation” or a “Nonprofit Corporation.”
+Additional steps are involved with Corporations, such as establishing bylaws, issuing stocks, and holding regular board and shareholder meetings.

 Step 2: Select a Unique Business Name

 When naming your business in Vermont, there are several options available.
-You can choose to register a legal entity name, obtain a trademark, or operate under a different name while still registering a legal one.
+You can register a legal entity name, obtain a trademark, or operate under a different name while still registering a legal one.
 Each of these approaches has its own set of rules and regulations that vary from state to state, so it’s crucial to familiarize yourself with the specific requirements in Vermont.

-Now let’s delve into each naming option available in more detail specifically for businesses operating in Vermont.
+Now, let’s delve into each naming option available in more detail, specifically for businesses operating in Vermont.

 Legal Entity Name